MatthewKennedy/spree_admin/README.md

 - Bootstrap 5

-## Development strategy for JavaScript & SCSS
+## Development strategy for JavaScript & CSS

 The idea is to utilize as much of the Rails Hotwire ecosystem as possible while adding as little custom JavaScript and relying on as few external JavaScript libraries as possible (as hard as this may be).